-As at date of this Notice, there is no individual is seeking election as a Director of the Company at the 21st AGM.
+As of the date of this Notice, there is no individual is seeking election as a Director of the Company at the 22nd AGM.

 2. Statement relating to general mandate for issue of securities in accordance with Rule 6.04(3) of the AMLR of Bursa Securities